 We consider comparable store sales to be an important indicator of our current performance.
-Comparable store sales results are important to achieve leveraging of our costs, including store payroll, store supplies and rent.
-Comparable store sales also have a direct impact on our total net sales, cash and working capital.
+Comparable store sales results are important to achieve leveraging of our costs, including store payroll and store occupancy.
+Comparable store sales also have a direct impact on our total net sales, operating profit, cash and working capital.